myshell-ai/AIlice/README.md

 The high intelligence of LLM makes this interesting property possible.
 You can also see it as **agents strung together by calling relationships, where each agent can create and call more sub-agents, and can also dialogue with its caller to obtain supplementary information or report its progress**.
 In AIlice, we call this computational unit
 **"AProcessor"**.
 Its code is located in core/AProcessor.py.

+## Basic Computing Unit: Tai Chi Diagram of LLM and Interpreter
 Next, we will elaborate on the structure inside AProcessor.
 The interior of AProcessor is a multi-round dialogue.
 The "program" that defines the function of AProcessor is a prompt generation mechanism, which generates the prompt for each round of dialogue from the dialogue history.
 The dialogue is one-to-many.
 After the external caller inputs the request, LLM will have multiple rounds of dialogue with the peripheral modules (we call them SYSTEM), LLM outputs function calls in various grammatical forms,